Intersection Bounds: Estimation and Inference: Monte Carlo Experiments

 \subsection{Series Estimation}

-For basis functions we used cubic B-splines with knots equally spaced over the sample quantiles of $V_i$.
-The number $K$ of approximating functions was obtained by the following simple rule-of-thumb:
+For basis functions we use polynomials and cubic B-splines with knots equally spaced over the sample quantiles of $V_i$.
+The number $K=K_n$ of approximating functions was obtained by the following simple rule-of-thumb:

-where $\underline{a}$ is defined as the largest integer that is smaller than or equal to $a$, and $\widehat{K}_{cv}$ is the minimizer of the leave-one-out least squares cross validation score from the set $\{5,6,7,8,9\}$.
-If $\theta_l(v)$ is twice continuously differentiable, then a cross-validated $K$ has the form $K \propto n^{1/5}$ asymptotically.
-Hence, the multiplicative factor $n^{-1/5} \times n^{2/7}$ in \eqref{K-rule} ensures that the bias is asymptotically negligible from under-smoothing.\footnote{ To check the sensitivity of simulation results, we considered alternative bandwidths such as $K\pm 1$ or $K\pm 2$ and found that the simulation results were not very sensitive within the local range around our rule-of-thumb choice.}
+where $\underline{a}$ is defined as the largest integer that is smaller than or equal to $a$, and $\widehat{K}_{cv}$ is the minimizer of the leave-one-out least squares cross validation score.
+If $\theta(v)$ is twice continuously differentiable, then a cross-validated $K$ has the form $K \propto n^{1/5}$ asymptotically.
+Hence, the multiplicative factor $n^{-1/5} \times n^{2/7}$ in \eqref{K-rule} ensures that the bias is asymptotically negligible from under-smoothing. \footnote{For B-splines the optimal $\widehat{K}_{cv}$ was first selected from the first $5 \times n^{1/5}$ values starting from $5$, with $n^{1/5}$ rounded up to the nearest integer.
+If the upper bound was selected, the cross validation (CV) score of $\widehat{K}_{cv}$ was compared to that of $\widehat{K}_{cv}+1$ iteratively, such that $\widehat{K}_{cv}$ was increased until further increments resulted in no improvement.
+This allows $\widehat{K}_{cv} \propto n^{1/5}$ and provides a crude check against the upper bound binding in the CV search, though in these DGPs results differed little from those searching over $\{5,6,7,8,9\}$, reported in \cite{Chernozhukov/Lee/Rosen:09}.
+For polynomials the CV search was limited to the set $\{3,4,5,6\}$ due to multicollinearity issues that arose when too many terms were used.}

-We obtained the precision-corrected curve for the lower bound by subtracting the product of a critical value and an asymptotic pointwise standard error from the estimated function.
-At each data point of $V_i$, we computed the pointwise standard error of our estimate using an asymptotic heteroscedasticity-robust formula.